MARKET CAP: [PASS]

 LOOK AT THE TOTAL DEBT/EQUITY: [PASS]

-The company must have a low debt to equity ratio, which indicates a strong balance sheet.
-The Debt/Equity ratio should be less than 20% or less than the industry average.
-MMS's Total Debt/Equity of 0.00% is considered exceptional.
+The company must have a low Debt/Equity ratio, which indicates a strong balance sheet.
+The Debt/Equity ratio should not be greater than 20% or should be less than the average Debt/Equity for its industry of 114.62%.
+MMS's Total Debt/Equity of 1.78% is considered acceptable.